-- -In recent years much of the mackerel catch has been retained incidental catch from herring fishing. - -With relatively high fuel prices, high catches of mackerel will only occur if fish are abundant (gas price not as substantial this year/2015).
+-In recent years much of the mackerel catch has been retained incidental catch from herring fishing.

+-With relatively high fuel prices, high catches of mackerel will only occur if fish are abundant (gas price not as substantial recently).
 Economics will self-regulate this fishery and the fishery has not impacted the mackerel stock.

-- -Despite reluctance by the Canadians, joint research should be pushed and U.S. research should proceed where appropriate relative to the 2010 TRAC recommendations (especially on the influence of environmental factors and on mackerel's stock structure). - -In terms of buffering against U.S. ACL overages, management uncertainty buffer seems excessive given the monitoring that occurs in the mackerel fishery and the apparently low level of mackerel discarding. - -There is concern about what exactly an MSE (Management Strategy Evaluation that generated ABC/quota) means and consists of. - -Specifications should consider allowing a roll-over of unused quota in a similar fashion as occurs with Atlantic Herring. - -Council should consider increasing the mesh size (or requiring square mesh codends) to allow more fish to get to spawning size/age.
+- -Despite reluctance by the Canadians, joint research should be pushed and U.S. research should proceed where appropriate relative to the 2010 TRAC recommendations (especially on the influence of environmental factors and on mackerel's stock structure). - -In terms of buffering against U.S. ACL overages, management uncertainty buffer seems excessive given the monitoring that occurs in the mackerel fishery and the apparently low level of mackerel discarding. - -There is concern about what exactly an MSE (Management Strategy Evaluation that generated ABC/quota) means and consists of. - -Specifications should consider allowing a roll-over of unused quota in a similar fashion as occurs with Atlantic Herring. - -Council should consider increasing the mesh size (or requiring square mesh codends) to allow more fish to get to spawning size/age. - -Concern about uncertainty in general. - -Concern that catch of small fish not allowing sufficient number of fish to reach spawning maturity.